 The KitchenAid Diamond scored a few points behind the Vitamix 5200, though it did match its performance in our Ice metric.
 However, the KitchenAid does retail for about a third of the price of the 5200, making it a substantially better value.
 The Diamond did outperform the Oster VERSA Pro and costs substantially less, making it a way better choice.
 However, the Oster did successfully blend nut butter — something that the Diamond can't claim.

 To find out which blender came out on top and crushed the competition, we bought the top blenders available on the market today and pitted them head-to-head.
-We scored the performance of each product in our five weighted rating metrics — Smoothies, Ice, Convenience, Grinding, and Pureeing — with our analysis of the KitchenAid below.
+We scored the performance of each product in our five weighted rating metrics — Smoothies, Ice, Convenience, Grinding, and Pureeing.

 The most important of our rating metrics, our set of smoothie assessments take credit for 30% of the total score, as many people are looking at getting a blender exclusively for smoothies.
 We used four different recipes to test each blender, evaluating and ranking the performance of each model at mixing up a fruit and oat, a green, and a berry smoothie, as well as an Oreo malt.
-The KitchenAid Diamond delivered a decent performance, earning a 6 out of 10 for its showing.
-The chart below shows how this performance stacks up against the rest of the products in the group.
+The KitchenAid Diamond delivered a decent performance.

 We weren't terribly impressed with the performance of the KitchenAid when tasked with making a green smoothie.